Expert Help for Small Businesses During the Coronavirus Crisis

 - Raising additional finance –Many businesses will be in need of an injection of funds over the coming months as previously guaranteed income dries up yet outgoings and overheads remain constant.
 We can assist with a variety of additional finance options including invoice factoring and discounting, traditional high street loans, asset finance, as well as more niche lending alternatives.
 We understand time is of the essence in these situations and once the need for funding becomes apparent it is imperative this is actioned in a timely manner.
 Using our established network of lenders we can source this funding swiftly, getting much-needed funds into your company so they can be put to immediate use.

-- Emergency funding via the Coronavirus Business Interruption Loan Scheme – Announced at the budget, the Coronavirus Business Interruption Loan Scheme (CBILS) temporarily replaces the existing Enterprise Finance Guarantee Scheme, and is designed to ease access to business funding.
-The government will back 80% of the lending facility meaning the risk to the banks is heavily reduced therefore opening up loans and other finance agreements to companies who may not ordinarily meet the lending criteria. £5m worth of these loans will be made available to businesses with no interest being charged for the first twelve months.
+- Emergency funding via the Coronavirus Business Interruption Loan Scheme, Bounce Back Loans, or The Future Fund – Announced at the budget, the Coronavirus Business Interruption Loan Scheme (CBILS) temporarily replaces the existing Enterprise Finance Guarantee Scheme, and is designed to ease access to business funding.
 A variety of finance products are covered by the CBILS including traditional loans, overdrafts, asset and invoice finance, with both short- and long-term options available.
-Our specialist business finance team can advise on the most appropriate funding channel for your specific needs before sourcing competitive terms from across the lending arena.
+Personal guarantees will not be required for loans up to £250,000 and they are interest free for the first 12 months.
+Our specialist business finance team can advise on the most appropriate funding channel for your specific needs - which may be through CBILS, a bounce back loan, or another finance channel - before sourcing competitive terms from across the lending arena.

 - Assisting with debtor collections – It is understandable that many companies will be struggling at this time and it is likely some will fail to make good on outstanding invoices or money otherwise owed to your company; you should brace yourself for late payments and even the possibility of bad debt in some cases.
 Our debtor collection team is on hand to help in your relations with debtors and assist with the collection of late debts if they have the potential to turn bad.
 We can advise on recovering commercial debts even those you may have already written off as uncollectable.
 At a time where every penny matters more than ever, maximising your debt collection activities should be a priority.